 All features of the SP-6 are MIDI assignable.
 The SP-6 window must be opened first before enabling MIDI assign mode.
-See "MIDI Control" on page 23.
+See "MIDI Control" on page of two FX units, each with three chained effects slots per unit.
+Each FX unit has two control modes: Ultra Knob Mode and Super Knob Mode, both of which can be fully customized.
+The DJ-FX plugin opens in Ultra Knob Mode by default.

-DJ-FX Plugin
+The DJ-FX Plugin gives you control